ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 tag: [Life]
 comments: false
 ---
 I’ve now written two blog posts already about my mega train adventure earlier this year.
-One about [the journeys](https://colinpattinson.github.io/euro-trip-1/) and the other ranking my [favourite stations](https://colinpattinson.github.io/best-train-stations/).
+One about [the journeys I took](https://colinpattinson.github.io/euro-trip-1/) and the other ranking my [favourite stations](https://colinpattinson.github.io/best-train-stations/).
 This blog post will be a bit random.
-I’ve scoured my photos and found the photos of the meals & drinks I took.
+I’ve scoured my photos and found photos of the meals & drinks I had.

-It’s a bit splatter gun.
+I'm not going to lie though, it’s a bit splatter gun.
 I’m not sure why I took photos of some meals/drinks and not others but to commemorate the trip I’ll reflect and score what I have.
 So here we go… in chronological order…

 # Food & Drink scores
 Also a word of warning… before you judge me… this probably isn’t going to make me look the healthiest person with these meals!
 Again, understand this is not my usual diet.
 I do eat vegetables, do not worry.

 ## Belgium
-I only had 1 night here but I found a traditional sort of meatball spot on the way to a nice pub.
+I only had 1 night here but I found a traditional meatball spot (yes, [Belgian meatballs](https://en.wikipedia.org/wiki/Boulets_%C3%A0_la_Li%C3%A9geoise)) on the way to a nice pub.

 ![Traditional Belgium Meatballs in a gravy like sauce.
 Next to them are chips and a blonde beer on a clean table](https://lh3.googleusercontent.com/pw/AJFCJaXPY9Xi_9_Um0goL9peIIeljdrLBZZu_t96TWfK_KpdwZaNu8_7jbpd_e4qJtwF6iNfCbJu-iM4YqwudBZzJCBxmNd-Y6xglMh9Ap9tm71PJDK6Eo-h2UjcT9t4O27YIkySNAGJcrQKVQGEAMts8hU_UA=w743-h986-s-no?authuser=0)